The strongest link

 Here in Oamaru we are surrounded by some truly exceptional growers and producers too.
 From Whitestone Cheese to Oamaru Organics, the Waitaki Wine District to Scotts Brewing, the quality of what’s being grown and made here is world-leading.

-With further global turmoil recently these supply chain issues will not be going away in a hurry.
-Given how isolated we are from the rest of the world, here in New Zealand it’s even more important.
-Thank goodness for strong local supply networks – and the customers who appreciate the difference buying local can make!
+With further global storms ahead, supply chain issues will not be going away in a hurry.
+Given how isolated we are from the rest of the world, here in New Zealand it’s even more important to ensure consistent supply.
+Thank goodness for strong local distribution networks – and the customers who appreciate the difference buying local can make!

 New Zealand grown NZ Made